History of Orbiter Treadmill

 “Relax.
 Be patient.
 Something good will come of this.”

-And a few months later it began.
-The first moment I placed my foot on that floor in physical therapy I pulled it back and knew, absolutely knew what my new treadmill was and what it could be and do for people.
-Almost immediately I felt it was my personal responsibility to invent, develop and make this machine available to the world.
-And that is what I have done ever since.
+And a few months later after my cast was removed – it began.
+The first moment I placed my foot on that floor in physical therapy I pulled it back and knew that a radically new and unique treadmill design was needed – and what it could be and do for people.
+Almost immediately I felt it was my personal responsibility to invent, develop and make this machine available.
+And that became my desire – to follow the path I felt God wanted me to walk.

 It began while I was recovering from my own severe knee injury suffered one afternoon while playing a simple game of touch football with family and friends.
-My whole world changed as I leaped to knock down a Peter Bean pass (I missed) and came down wrong – very wrong.
+My whole world changed as I leaped to knock down a Peter Bean (my fiancee’s first cousin) pass (I missed) and came down wrong – very wrong.

 The bottom portion of my left leg was ‘rotated’ ninety degrees to the left of my knee and upper leg.
 It was ugly.
 One of my friends vomited at the site of it.
 All I could think of to say was, “Take me to the hospital”.